Peru Travel

 Key Phrases to Know

-As a part of your Peru travel preparation, you will need to prepare yourself for how they talk in Peru so that you can understand the dialog as you interact with Peruvians.
-This includes understanding key phrases so that you can ask for things, respond to others, and get around the country much easier.
+As a part of your Peru travel preparation, you will need to prepare yourself for how they talk in Peru so that you can understand the dialogue as you interact with Peruvians.
+This includes understanding key phrases so that you can ask for things, respond to others, and get around the country much more easily.

 Here are some common phrases that you may need to use while visiting Peru: